 In this Policy a reference to the College no longer being able to preserve continuation of study means that the College has terminated or intends to terminate either:

 - a programme of study on which an individual has been offered or accepted a place before that individual can register as a student or

 - a programme of study on which a student is registered before that student has completed that programme.

 It does not include changes to or termination of programmes where all registered students who would normally have been expected to complete at the date of termination have done so.
 Continuation of study may be threatened by either (a) a planned or (b) unplanned programme termination.

 If such circumstances arise, the College will treat communication and consultation with the students registered on the programme as a priority.
 As a minimum, it will:

-The College will also ensure that it communicates with and compensates individuals who have been offered or who have accepted a place on the programme, to include as a minimum an offer of advice and support to help them decide whether or not to apply for a different programme at the College or seek a suitable alternative.
+The College will also ensure that it communicates with and compensates individuals who have been offered or who have accepted a place on the programme but not yet started study, to include as a minimum an offer of advice and support to help them decide whether or not to apply for a different programme at the College or seek a suitable alternative.